ZY-Zong/ECE470ProjectBasketballShoot/Update4/README.md

 ## **1 Introduction**

 Task：Demonstrate robot motion with integration of some decision making, planning, and perception.
+The robot will keep waiting until the player to pass item to it.
+We will make the robot throw the item in the future.

 ## **2 Methods**